drjs/paperanalysis/README.md

 Paper Analysis
 =============

-This application takes text data from multiple sources, and visualises that data in a way which shows how the words and documents are related.
+Copyright 2015 The MathWorks Inc.This application takes text data from multiple sources, and visualises that data in a way which shows how the words and documents are related.
 It was originally designed to analyse conference papers, but can also be used for books, articles, blogs, reviews... basically anything that's text!

 There are 2 ways you can visualise data with this app: